zhongbin1/DeepMatching/README.md

 # DeepMatching

-This repo is a collection for some classic deep neural networks models in text matching , e.g. DSSM、L2R、MV-LSTM、MatchPyramid、Self-Attention、DSA...
+This repo is a collection for some classic deep neural network models in text matching , e.g. DSSM、L2R、MV-LSTM、MatchPyramid、Self-Attention、DSA...

 ## Requirements